DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 remain bounded translations into the canonical v4 request and artifact model;
 do not add a second execution or output path.

+Each collector module owns exactly one collector class and one primary job.
+Split a feature into a separate collector ID whenever it needs a different capability, privilege level, network reach, sensitive-data category, timeout/cost profile, or output name/format.
+Do not hide a second authorization or output contract behind a setting in an existing collector.

 Looking to contribute something to Logicytics? **Here's how you can help.**

 Please take a moment to review this document to make the contribution